Are electronic signatures legal across the world? The simplest answer to this question is yes.

 Are electronic signatures legal in Asian countries?
 Yes, they are in parts of Asia.
 The legal electronic signature example would be Malaysia.
 The Digital Signature Act of 1997 came into effect in Malaysia on 1st October 1998.

 It had the purpose of regulating the use of digital signatures in Malaysia to ensure the security of legal issues related to electronic transactions.
-In section 65 it stipulates the effects of a digital signature and confirms its legality.
+In section 65 stipulates the effects of a digital signature and confirms its legality.

 In South Korea, The Digital Signature Act was set up first in 1999 and most recently amended in 2008.
 It was made to establish the basic framework for the system of digital signatures in order to secure the safety and reliability of electronic messages and to aid in promoting their use.
 The bill ensures the legality of electronic signatures.

 Under the Electronic Transactions Ordinance (ETO) in Hong Kong, electronic signatures are stated undeniably to have the same legal status as paper-based signatures.
 Electronic signatures have been legal in India after the passing of the Information Technology Act in 2000.
 The law states in part that electronic signatures are legally admissible even in courts.
 The law also clearly states the mandate by which electronic signatures might be used such as signing documents and filling of forms.

 In 2008, Indonesia passed a law called the Electronic information and transactions bill.
 In this law, the legality of electronic signatures was made clear.
 And in Taiwan, Article 9 of the Electronic Signatures Act states that the law requires a seal or signature with the consent of the other party.
 This is can be satisfied by using an electronic signature.